kisntss/Laravel_vue/readme.md

 - Run __php artisan serve__
 - That's it - load the homepage, and log in with credentials __admin@admin.com__ / __password__.

----

-### License

-Please use and re-use however you want.

----